keithbuhler/keithbuhler.github.io/philosophi.md

 So you're taking philosophy?
 Awesome.
 [Philosophy can help you to find a good job, earn a higher salary than a business degree, become fully human, and find answers to life's deepest questions.](/philosophy-3-major)

-At the same time, philosopy can be difficult.
+At the same time, philosophy can be difficult.
 You will get out what you put in.
 This site is designed to help you make the most out your class.

 ## Just Joined?